mAzrnnr/Webtris_downloader/README.md

-# Webtris_downloader_WIP
+# Webtris_downloader
-Jupyter Notebook to visualize Webtris site and download data
+Jupyter Notebook to visualize Webtris site and download data (WIP)

 Created by
 ----------------------------